haganicolau/moviesbattle/README.md

 ### Battle Movies API

-This is an API project developed with Spring 3.2.5, Maven, and Java 17.
+This is an API project developed with Spring 3.2.5, Maven, H2 Database and Java 17.
 The API was created to manage the "Battle Movies" game, where players compete by answering questions about movies.

 #### Project Description